Lafolie/FMC/README.md

 ## Final Minecraft is a [Fabric mod](https://www.fabricmc.net/) for [Minecraft](https://www.minecraft.net/en-us) 1.20.1

 # Features
-Final Minecraft (FMC) adds a variety of Final Fantasy inpsired content to Minecraft.
+Final Minecraft (FMC) adds a variety of Final Fantasy inspired content to Minecraft.

 FMC is designed to augment surival mode with new combat, building, and crafting gameplay.
-Added content is centred around balance and longevity, allowing players to form new long-term goals in the sandbox environment.
+Added content is centred around balance and longevity, allowing players to form new long-term goals in the sandbox game.

 ### Current features
 * [Elemental Aspects](#)